adamgreen/MRI-LPC167_TestPass/README.md

 ## Verify Correct XML for Registers & Memory
-KernelDebug should expose XML dictating the register and memory layout of the device on which it is running.
+MRI should expose XML dictating the register and memory layout of the device on which it is running.

 There should be the expected r0-r12, sp, lr, pc, xpsr, msp, psp, primask, faultfmask, and control registers as seen below:
 ```console